an image of a white computer in a coffee shop environment. A virtual townhall webcast using virtual event engagement tools is on the screen

 Cognitive Overload

 In virtual environments attendees are often expected to process significant quantities of information without physical cues or social breaks.
-The lack of body language and environmental context can lead to more mental effort being required to interpret conversations leading to virtual exhaustion.
+The lack of body language and environmental context can lead to more mental effort being required to interpret conversations leading to virtual meeting fatigue and exhaustion.
 Additionally, multitasking during virtual events can increase cognitive strain, making it harder to retain information.

 Lack of Movement